ctrlaltdeleon/infinitygauntlet/soul/profile.md

 # words

+- finifugal
+  - hating endings; of someone who tries to avoid or prolong the final moments
 - hiraeth
   - a welsh word for homesickness or nostalgia, an earnest longing or desire, or a sense of regret

-# workflow

-- opera gx
-  - dark mode activated with right click "turn to dark"
-  - settings
+- redamancy
-    - custom theme #6082b6 color
-    - turn off auto-pause for player when trying to use spotify and youtube at the same time
+  - the act of loving the one who loves you; a love returned in full